Seting up remote access to Frigate NVR with Nginx Proxy Manager LXC on Proxmox

 I used Zoneminder for many years to capture and display my home CCTV cameras.
 There are several posts – going back to around 2016 – on this site under the ZoneMinder category here

-This worked really well for me all that time, but I was never able to setup Object Detection in a way I liked – it can be done, in a number of different ways, but everything I tried out was either very resource intensive, required linking to Cloud services like TensorFlow for processing, or was just too flaky and unreliable, none of which suited my needs.
-Integration and notification options were also possible, but not straightforward.
+This worked really well for me all that time, but I was never able to setup Object Detection in a way I liked – it can be done in a number of different ways, but everything I tried out was either very resource intensive, required linking to Cloud services like TensorFlow for processing, or was just too flaky and unreliable.
+It was fun trying them out, but none of them ever suited my needs.
+Integration and notification options were also possible, but were not straightforward.

 So, I eventually took the plunge and switched to Frigate along with HomeAssistant.
 There was a lot to learn and figure out, so I’m posting some general info here in case it helps other people – or myself in future when I wonder why/how I did things this way….